redox-os/rfcs/text/0010-optional-services.md

     calls: Option<u64> // Number of times 'sys_call()' was called on this service.
     bytes: Option<u64> // The size of this service's scheme in bytes.
     init_time: Option<u64> // The time that this service was initialized in milliseconds.
     pid: Option<u64> // The process ID of this service.
-This field will be removed once capability based security is ready and implemented in the service-monitor and service stats library.
+This field may be removed or changed once capability based security is ready and implemented in the service-monitor and service stats library.
     extended: Option<HashMap<String, String>> // This maps custom statistic names to their serialized values.
     ```
 - Each of these fields is an option so that, if necessary, specific statistics may be requested instead of all of them at once.